Sagaba Konate

-Sagaba Konate (born March 19, 1997) is a Malian professional basketball player for ratiopharm Ulm of the German Basketball Bundesliga.
+Sagaba Konate (born March 19, 1997) is a Malian professional basketball player.
 He played college basketball for the West Virginia Mountaineers.
 A native of Bamako, he moved to the United States to play at Kennedy Catholic High School starting in his junior season.
 As a sophomore at West Virginia, he was named third-team All-Big 12 and made the conference All-Defensive Team.

 High school career

 Konate, who grew up playing soccer, only started playing basketball in 2014.
 He credits his improvement to time spent in the weight room.
 Jeff Kollar and his wife became Konate's legal guardians as he attended Kennedy Catholic High School.
 At the high school level, Konate earned Player of the Year and All-State honors in Pennsylvania and was a three-star recruit entering college.

 College career

 As a college player, Konate established himself as an expert shot-blocker, averaging 3.2 blocks per game in his sophomore year, which was 3rd in the nation for Division I. In addition, he averaged 10.8 points and 7.6 rebounds per contest.
 Konate flirted with the 2018 NBA draft, but ultimately withdrew his name and returned to West Virginia.
 During his junior year, Konate broke the WVU all-time record for blocked shots with 191.
 He spent most of the season sidelined due to a knee injury.
-After the 2018-2019 season, Konate declared for the 2019 NBA draft foregoing his senior year.
+After the 2018–2019 season, Konate declared for the 2019 NBA draft, forgoing his senior year.